interior-castle/nicomachean-ethics/book-4.md

 Aristotle: "The man who observes the mean is one who calls a thing by its own name, being truthful both in life and in word, owning to what he has, and neither more nor less."

 The virtues and vices associated with truthfulness concern how we speak about and portray ourselves to others.
-The truthful person "calls a thing by its own name" and avoids either exagerating what he has or belittling it.
+The truthful person "calls a thing by its own name" and avoids either exaggerating what he has or belittling it.
 He is tastefully modest and inclines toward understatement, which is attractive in its restraint.
 By contrast, those who boast force others to notice them, which is wearisome.

 Mock-modest people are better liked than the boastful, because they self-deprecate in order to avoid accolades.
 Still, they achieve this by embracing falsehoods, which is something that ought to be avoided for its own sake.